 From the outside the cabins are carbon copies of each other, save for their varying sizes.
 Installed as a set, they strike a modern, sleek picture and feature standing seam gabled roofs, floor-to-ceiling picture windows, and black spruce cladding.

 At 456 square feet, the My Milla Long is the company's newest and largest offering.
 With a price tag of $140,000, My Milla Long is the "living cabin", and features a kitchen, bathroom, bedroom, and lofted storage area.
 For smaller plots of land, a studio version called My Milla comes in at 270 square feet and $94,000, with a modest loft and living area below.

 While there is space for a desk set up in the My Milla line, the My Kalmus cabin is 185 square feet of open space and a blank canvas for an at-home office or extra guest room.
 Although the basic set-up starts at $59,000, a bathroom, cast-iron stove, electric heater, or deck can be added for an additional cost.

-Lastly, at a humble 110 square feet with a cost of $18,950, the My Galia sauna is lined top to bottom with spruce finishes and powered by a Latvian-made sauna stove.
+Lastly, at a humble 132 square feet with a cost of $37,500, the My Galia sauna is lined top to bottom with spruce finishes and powered by a Latvian-made sauna stove.
 Sleek strips of LED lights hidden by a large bench elevate the traditional sauna experience.

-Altogether, the full My Cabin Set will cost you around $72,000 USD (delivery not included) and takes an estimated two months to build and deliver to site—depending on far you live from the Latvian manufacturing facility.
-Customizations on exterior finishes are available, and there's a choice between heated flooring, electric heaters, or a woodstove.
+Together, the My Cabin set will cost you around $175,000 (delivery not included) and takes an estimated two months to build and deliver to a site, after required permitting is obtained through local municipalities.
+Customizations on exterior and interior finishes are available, and there's a choice between heated flooring, electric heaters, or a woodstove.
 All My Cabins are designed to be on-grid, although the company states other arrangements can be made (just inquire).